eugene-manuilov/typeorm-uml/README.md

 ## PlantUML

-Under the hood, this library uses [PlantUML](https://plantuml.com/) to generate diagrams.

-By default it uses the [official plantuml server](http://www.plantuml.com/plantuml).
+Under the hood, this library uses the [PlantUML Language](https://plantuml.com/) to define diagrams and the [official plantuml server](http://www.plantuml.com/plantuml) to draw it.

-If you want to use a custom server, use the `plantuml-url` flag and omit the trailing slash.
+In most cases, it's fine to use it without a doubt.
+However, it's not always the case.
+If you work on a project that has a strict security level and you can't use the public server, then you can set up your own using the [official docker image](https://hub.docker.com/r/plantuml/plantuml-server) of PlantUML server and use the `--plantuml-url` flag to let this library know its location.

 ## Run Programmatically